 It was also the first ever L&M post on Cybernag.

 The L&M is paranoid about city roads.
 He is scared of speed – not the dopey kind, but real speed.
 He is famous for making auto drivers brake suddenly as he clutched his heart dramatically with an appropriate moan, if they drove too fast.
 He never got drivers because he wouldn’t let them drive above 40 – kms that is.
 They quit in a day in disgust even foregoing their pay.
-And he is scared of the traffic and accidents and avoided two wheelers.
-According to him, it is safer to drive a four-wheeler since the engine took the impact in a head-on collision.
+He is so scared of the traffic accidents that he has avoided two wheelers all his life.
+According to him, it is safer to drive a four-wheeler since the engine takes the impact in a head-on collision.
+Oh yes.
+He has a graphic imagination when it comes to road accidents!

 He bought the boys tricycles and then bicycles at appropriate ages.
 Only, he expected them to ride the bicycles like they did the tricycles — in our lane or preferably on the terrace.